 His articles have been featured in American Printer Magazine, the GreenSheet Biz, FSEA PostPress ENews, Printing’s Best Blogs, and The Binding Edge Magazine.
 Andre is also co-author of Secrets of Peak Performers—Wealth Creating Strategies from the World’s Most Successful Entrepreneurs.
 (You can download a copy here.)

 Thanks to hard work, trial, and plenty of error, he recognizes what it takes to make small business work at peak levels.
 In fact, his business strategies helped his brother Pat grow sales nearly 80% at the restaurant in which Pat was a partner.
 Soon after, Pat started a new restaurant and quickly grew sales from zero to well over $1 million using the same simple, low-cost, highly effective strategies.

 Frankly, he's been so busy working on businesses the past few years that he hasn't had the chance to do some of his favorite things.
-Things like flying and playing with airplanes as shown in the photo above.
+Things like flying and hanging out at the airport.
 Instead he's been figuring out growth strategies for his own, and for other business owners.

 But you can benefit from his learning in the school of hard knocks.
 The new Small Business Rainmaker weekly newsletter is just one way he's found to help other small business owners find the success they've always dreamed of.
 You can subscribe here.

 In it he shares the secrets of his business and personal journey, discoveries that can put small business owners like you on the path to financial freedom.